-Deciding about moat can be two way process.
+Deciding about moat can be a two-way process.
 It is like finding the best student in the class.
-One may check all the students for their IQ, analytical skills etc. and find out which students are the best and decide that these students have moat due to xyz qualities.
-Or one may check the past results and see that certain student(s) have consistently topped/been in top performing students year on year in past exams (published annual financial results) and decide that consistent performing students have moat.
+One may check all the students for their IQ, analytical skills etc. and find out which students are the best and decide that these students have moat due to XYZ qualities.
+Or one may check the past results and see that certain student(s) have consistently topped/been in top-performing students year on year in past exams (published annual financial results) and decide that consistent performing students have a moat.
 I take the second approach.

 I was also impressed by the seemingly different export profile of Ambika Cotton Mills Ltd and your concerns (which are good observations, in fact) lead me to believe that Ambika has a moat.

-I believe that Ambika Cotton Mills Ltd has a competent management.
+I believe that Ambika Cotton Mills Ltd has competent management.

 Hi Dr. Stock,